recoilme/waifu/README.md

 (1) [**AuraDiffusion/16ch-vae**](https://huggingface.co/AuraDiffusion/16ch-vae): A fully open source 16ch VAE.
 Natively trained in fp16. \
 (2) [**Linear DiT**](https://github.com/NVlabs/Sana): we use 1.6b DiT transformer with linear attention. \
 (3) [**MEXMA-SigLIP**](https://huggingface.co/visheratin/mexma-siglip): MEXMA-SigLIP is a model that combines the [MEXMA](https://huggingface.co/facebook/MEXMA) multilingual text encoder and an image encoder from the [SigLIP](https://huggingface.co/timm/ViT-SO400M-14-SigLIP-384) model.
 This allows us to get a high-performance CLIP model for 80 languages.. \
-(4) **Efficient training and sampling**: we use **Flow-Eulerr** as sampler, Adafactor-Fused optimizer and bf16 precision for training, with combine efficient caption labeling with MoonDream, CogVlM and danbooru tags to accelerate convergence.
+(4) Other: we use Flow-Euler sampler, Adafactor-Fused optimizer and bf16 precision for training, and combine efficient caption labeling (MoonDream, CogVlM) and danbooru tags to accelerate convergence.

 As a result, Waifu-2b is very competitive with modern giant diffusion model (e.g. Flux-12B), being 20 times smaller and 100+ times faster in measured throughput.
 Moreover, Waifu-2b can be deployed on a 16GB laptop GPU, taking less than 1 second to generate a 768 × 768 resolution image.
 Waifu enables waifu creation at low cost.